orbs-network/orbs-spec/behaviors/flows/intra-node-sync.md

-# Continuous Intra Node Block Synchronization Flow <!-- tal can finish -->
+# Continuous Intra Node Block Synchronization Flow

-TransactionPool

-TransactionPool needs to always be synchronized to the latest block in the virtual chain (latest committed block height).
-It can identify when it is potentially out of sync when another notifies it of a later block.

-When TransactionPool is out of sync, it attempts to synchronize with BlockStorage inside the node.

-Why synchronized? because needs to remember configurable time (like 30 minutes) to prevent duplication and follow ordering policy.
+The source of truth for block synchronization in the node is `BlockStorage`.
+Some of the other services in the node need to be synchronized to the latest block as well in order to fulfill their functions.

+Block synchronization intra node takes place by push from `BlockStorage` to each of the other services.
+Whenever a new block is validated and committed to `BlockStorage`, it will push the block to the other services.
+If the services are not in sync, it's the responsibility of `BlockStorage` to push all of the missing blocks to them until they are.

 ## Participants in this flow

+* Synchronizer
+  * `BlockStorage`

+* Receiving services
+  * `StateStorage`
+  * `TransactionPool`

 ## Assumptions for successful flow